Mt. RainierNational Park Hat

 Design Process

-Creating panoramic hats featuring national parks is a detailed process going beyond simply buying and reselling bulk hats.
+Creating these National Park hats with their panoramic embroidery is a detailed process going beyond simply buying and reselling bulk hats.
 There are no logos and no branding on any of our hats, just National Parks, from a small company in Seattle, Washington.

-Then we work up the general layout and figure out our color budget — we use a 12 color edgeless embroidery process which takes an hour and a half and over 60,000 stitches per hat, but allows us to really show off the parks.
+Then we get to designing!
+Embroidery is naturally limited in colors and we use a 15 color (the most you'll find) edgeless embroidery process which takes about 90 minutes and over 60,000 stitches per hat, but allows us to show off those flowers and that running water in your favorite park.

-Finally the design get digitized, a sample is made for signoff, and any final tweaks are made before going to production and getting these fantastic hats on your heads.
+Finally the design get digitized for embroidery, a sample is made for any final tweaks, and we go to production getting these fantastic hats on your heads.

 And 100% of our profits are donated right back to our National Parks .